Jump to:

 • Atelectasis

-• Raised hemidiaphragm which can by caused by a phrenic nerve palsy, and if this is present further testing of the phrenic nerve should be assessed.
+• Raised hemidiaphragm which is commonly caused by a phrenic nerve palsy.
+If this sign is present, further testing of the phrenic nerve should be done.

-2. Diaphragm Fluoroscopy: Should be obtained when VC is lower than expected for neurologic level of injury and associated comorbidities.
-Assess for diaphragmatic paralysis in patient with difficulty weaning off the ventilator.
+• Diaphragm Fluoroscopy: Should be obtained when VC is lower than expected for neurologic level of injury.
+Additionally, this imaging is used to assess for diaphragmatic paralysis in patients who have difficulty weaning off the ventilator.

-3. Diaphragm ultrasound: Used to assess diaphragmatic excursion.
-Advantages over diaphragm fluoroscopy include portability, lack of ionizing radiation, and ability to quantify diaphragmatic motion.
+• Diaphragm ultrasound: Used to assess diaphragmatic excursion.
+Advantages over diaphragm fluoroscopy include portability, lack of ionizing radiation and ability to quantify diaphragmatic motion.

 Supplemental assessment tools

-2. Capnography or end-tidal carbon dioxide: once initial arterial blood gas is obtained, end-tidal carbon dioxide can be used as an indirect measure of carbon dioxide partial pressure in arterial blood.
+• Capnography or end-tidal carbon dioxide: once initial arterial blood gas is obtained end-tidal carbon dioxide can be used as an indirect measure of carbon dioxide partial pressure in arterial blood.

-3. Phrenic nerve conduction studies and diaphragmatic needle electromyography: used to establish diagnosis, determine severity, and follow progression of peripheral respiratory muscle dysfunction.
+• Phrenic nerve conduction studies and diaphragmatic needle electromyography: used to establish diagnosis, determine severity and follow progression of peripheral respiratory muscle dysfunction.

-5. Formal Swallow studies: Identify those who have trouble swallowing to identify those at risk for aspiration and/or nutritional deficiencies.
+• Formal swallow studies: Used to identify those who have trouble swallowing and those at risk for aspiration and/or nutritional deficiencies.

 Early predictions of outcomes

-Diaphragmatic innervation and diaphragmatic strength measured by VC can be used as early weaning prognostic indicators.
+Diaphragmatic innervation and diaphragmatic strength are measured by VC.
+These can both be used as prognostic indicators for early weaning off ventilation.

 • Level of injury and complete versus incomplete injury in SCI